Playing the Game

 Step 6) Buy Equipment: Each new character begins the game with an amount of gold, based on her class, that can be spent on a wide range of equipment and gear, from chainmail armor to leather backpacks.
 This gear helps your character survive while adventuring.
 Generally speaking, you cannot use this starting money to buy magic items without the consent of your GM.

-Step 7) Finishing Details: Finally, you need to determine all of a character's details, including his starting Armor Class (AC), saving throws, initiative modifier, and attack values.
+Step 7) Finishing Details: Finally, you need to determine all of your character's details, including your starting Armor Class (AC), saving throws, initiative modifier, respect points, and attack values.
 All of these numbers are determined by the decisions made in previous steps.
 Aside from these, you need to decide on your character's name, alignment, and physical appearance.
 It is best to jot down a few personality traits as well, to help you play the character during the game.
-Additional rules (like age and alignment) are described in Additional Rules.
+Check out the age, height, and weight guidelines.

 Planning ahead: You may want to think about and plan for your options as you gain levels, for example, choosing a Feat at levels 2 and 4, a new racial power at level 3, and increasing an ability score at level 5.
 Also, every time you level, you pick one of the two class abilities available.